 Onde Quando Como Porquê Cantamos Pessoas Vivas 2

-Onde Quando Como Porquê Cantamos Pessoas Vivas (often known simply as Cantamos Pessoas Vivas) was Portuguese outfit Quarteto 1111's last album, used as a launchpad for his solo career by keys man José Cid, and it's effectively a late-period psych/prog album, maybe like a proggier and gutsier Moody Blues, though don't let that put you off if you're not a Moodies fan.
-The album consists of two (short) side-long tracks, with side one fading out and the flip fading in at the same point.
+Onde Quando Como Porquê Cantamos Pessoas Vivas (often known simply as Cantamos Pessoas Vivas) was Portuguese outfit Quarteto 1111's last album, used as a launchpad for his solo career by keys man José Cid; effectively, it's a late-period psych/prog album, maybe like a proggier and gutsier Moody Blues, though don't let that put you off if you're not a Moodies fan.
+The album consists of two (short) side-long tracks, side one fading out and the flip fading in at the same point.
 If there's ever an official CD release for this, it'd be nice if the two sides could be correctly rejoined, thanks...

 You want Mellotron?
 You've got it...
-It sometimes amazes me just how many 'Tron-heavy releases there must still be out there that I've never heard, not all of which are small label/country (see: Canadians Small Wonder).
+It sometimes amazes me just how many Mellotron-heavy releases there must still be out there that I've never heard, not all of which are small label/country (see: Canadians Small Wonder).
 Signor Cid goes completely overboard here, with swathes of strings underlaid by cellos (I wonder if he owned the two machines pictured in his solo album back then?), with considerable quantities of flutes, too.
 There's a nice moment about a minute into side two, where he suddenly switches from strings to flutes 'on the fly', but in truth, there isn't a bad moment on the album.
 And you can't just log on and buy it, although the entire Pendragon back-catalogue is constantly available...
 There is no justice.
-Anyway, the only other keys on the album are an unidentified monosynth which gets used a bit, a smattering of piano on side two, and even less string synth at one point, so I think it's safe to say, this is a Mellotron Album in every sense of the word.
+Anyway, the only other keys on the album are an unidentified monosynth which gets used a bit, a smattering of piano on side two and even less string synth at one point, so I think it's safe to say, this is a Mellotron Album in every sense of the word.